How to use this Bulletin

-Credential Programs included within the Graduate College of Education programs section, describes in detail the requirements and policies for completing the various credential programs offered by the university including the teaching credentials, the different school services credentials, and the specialist instruction credentials.
+Credential Programs included within the Graduate College of Education programs section describes in detail the requirements and policies for completing the various credential programs offered by the University including the teaching credentials, different school services credentials, and specialist instruction credentials.

 The Certificate Programs section outlines the types of certificate programs offered and the procedures for admission and completion of program requirements.

-Course Descriptions contains information about each permanent course offered by the university.
-The information includes: number, title, units, prerequisites if any, method of instruction (lecture, activity, laboratory), and whether the course is repeatable.
+Course Descriptions contains information about each permanent course offered by the University.
+The information includes number, title, units, prerequisites if any, the method of instruction (lecture, activity, laboratory), and whether the course is repeatable.
 A course may not be repeated for credit unless it is specified in the course description.
 When a specific option of grading is mandated, the grading method will be identified.